AlexSabourinDev/cranberry_blog/ShaderDisassemblySourceInformation.md

 ## Conclusions

-That's the end for this short post.Hopefully this helps!
+That's the end for this short post.
+Hopefully this helps!

-As an asice, I'm not sure why RGA uses `amdgpu-dis.exe` instead of `llvm-objdump.exe` but perhaps it will include source information as an optional parameter in the future!
+As an aside, I'm not sure why RGA uses `amdgpu-dis.exe` instead of `llvm-objdump.exe` but perhaps it will include source information as an optional parameter in the future!